Sandeep Khare: Filmography

-Stage shows
+Stage Plays

 Ayushawar Bolu Kahi

 This stage show has more than 1000 performances around the world.
 Sandeep and Saleel have had several performances in the US, UK, Dubai, and Australia.
 They performed on the last day of "Vishwa Marathi Sahitya Sammelan" at San Jose, USA.

 Kadhitari Vedyagat

 It's a stage presentation of the poems done in theatrical style without any prose but only with poetry.
 Performers: Sandeep, Madhura Velankar, and Amruta Subhash/Vibhavari Deshpande.

-Film career

-In 2008, Sandeep worked as the lyricist for a Bollywood animation movie Dasavathaaram.